Reading Pages with Frames

 - Select "Corporate History" and press ENTER.
 JAWS moves you to the Corporate History frame.

 - Use the JAWS reading commands to read all the text in this frame.
-Notice that when you leave the current frame and move into the next frame, JAWS announces the name of the previous frame and says, "Frame end."
-JAWS then announces the name of the next frame.
+Notice that as you navigate, JAWS does not indicate when you leave the current frame and move into the next frame.
+This is the default behavior and is explained below.

 - Press SHIFT+M to move back to the previous frame.